2024 September 26 to October 5

 Day 8: Visiting Castel del Monte and Trani

 Today we will drive to Castel del Monte, a UNESCO World Heritage Site that is featured on the back of the Euro pennies distributed in Italy.
 Built in the 13th century this was the grandest of 200 castles built by the Swabian Emperor, Frederick II, and the only octagonal castle.
 Castel del Monte is perched atop a hill, overlooking all of Puglia and the Adriatic.
-The castle is featured in many myths and historical accounts, including the legend of the Holy Grail.
+Many myths and historical accounts feature this historic site, including the legend of the Holy Grail.

 From Castel del Monte we will head to the charming Romanesque fishing port of Trani.
 This Adriatic port was both a thriving commercial port and the departing point for some of the Crusades.
 Historically Trani was also home to southern Italy’s largest Jewish community, for which the impressive Scolanova synagogue was built.
-The first Jews of Trani were likely fleeing persecution at the hands of Spanish rulers around 1144 A.D.
+The first Jews of Trani likely fled persecution at the hands of Spanish rulers around 1144 A.D.
 The synagogue was converted to a church in 1380 but reverted to its original role in 2006.
 A protected fresco of the Virgin Mary remains in the area that originally held the Torah, but the portrait is now discreetly covered by a menorah.